-Hierarchical Modeling¶
+Hierarchical modeling¶

 This tutorial demonstrates how to take advantage of HSSM's hierarchical modeling capabilities.
 We will cover the following: